 While you don’t need a referral for therapy, it’s always a good idea to keep your primary care physician in the loop.
 Your mental and physical health are deeply connected, and letting your doctor know you’ve started therapy helps them see the full picture of your well-being.
 They can support your mental health journey and ensure all aspects of your care are aligned.
 Before starting any new service, it’s also wise to ask your provider about costs and confirm that Medicare covers it.
 This simple step helps you avoid any surprise bills and feel confident in your senior counseling services.

-Maintain a Consistent Treatment Schedule
+Why a Consistent Therapy Schedule Is Important

 Consistency is key when it comes to therapy.
 Attending sessions regularly helps you build a strong, trusting relationship with your therapist and make steady progress toward your goals.
 Think of it as an investment in yourself.
 Regular appointments give you a dedicated space to work through challenges, learn new coping skills, and manage the symptoms of anxiety disorders.
 Sticking to a schedule helps you build momentum and allows your therapist to provide the most effective, personalized support for your needs.
 This commitment is what turns therapy from a simple conversation into a truly transformative experience.